 The band known as Yes from when they were still just hard working wannabes (a guitar genius and a keyboard wizard short of achieving true escape velocity).
 Like future teenagers, drunk on stolen psychedelics, joyriding in dad’s spaceship, trying to get the damned thing off the ground, not quite getting there, but beautiful anyway.
 And it rocks.

 By 1980, so-called New Wave was working through at least its ninth mutation.
 In the case of Ultravox, this meant parting ways with original front man John Foxx, hooking up with new guy Midge Ure and going distinctly (some would say pompously) Modern with monster album (at least in Europe) Vienna.
 “There really isn’t a bad track.
-Some dubious lyrics perhaps, but the feel of the thing, its sharp, pristine elegance, more than makes up.
+Some dubious lyrics maybe, but the feel of the thing, its sharp, pristine elegance, more than makes up.
 One of those albums that absolutely nails its time.”
 (Philip Random)

 “Delaney and Bonnie (Bramlett) and Friends (Joe Cocker, Leon Russell, Duane Allman, among others) cut loose with exactly the kind of raw, unpolished sort of stuff you needed after a decade like the 1960s – so many young minds burned, souls stretched thin.
 Not that I was on that particular track myself at the time.
 I wasn’t even twelve yet.
 But I’d get there eventually, crashlanding from my own weird and wild early adult adventures, and then somebody put on precisely the right album.”
 (Philip Random)